jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 ![Professional boxing loss](/assets/images/posts/ed-knocked-out.jpg "My loss was embarrassing, but it was instrumental in setting me up for the amazing life I lead today.")

-### Dealing With haters, lovers, fans, and friends
+## Ed Latimore's&nbsp; boxing quotes for dealing with haters, lovers, fans, and friends

 **17)** Conflicts that can be settled like a fight don’t need shit talk.
 All the words in the world can’t save you when you’re getting your ass handed to you in front of everyone.